 Life Safety Code® Building Assessment

 This activity applies to all Ambulatory Surgical Centers.

-This activity also applies to all Ambulatory Health Care or Office-Based Surgery organizations designated as ambulatory health care occupancies (four or more individuals who are simultaneously rendered incapable of self- preservation).
+This activity also applies to all Ambulatory Health Care organizations designated as ambulatory health care occupancies (four or more individuals who are simultaneously rendered incapable of self- preservation).